LoopKit/loopdocs/docs/browser/other-apps.md

 > * Insert your custom name so the last line says `display_name = LF custom name`
 > * Click on commit changes and chose to commit directly into the `main` branch

 > Continue to build as instructed below.
 After you install the app on your phone, iPad or Mac via *TestFlight*, that custom name is what is displayed.
-The prefix LF is suggested to make it easier to find the custom named `Loop Follow` app in the list of apps, but is not required.
+The prefix LF is suggested to make it easier to find the custom named `LoopFollow` app in the list of apps, but is not required.

 ### Build Action